Cisco to take $700 million in restructuring charges for layoffs

 Cisco has failed to sustain growth in its high-end switches and routers business and is grappling with competition from so-called software-defined networks (SDN) which offer software that can run on cheap hardware.

-The company will recognize $250 million to $350 million of the charges in the first quarter, it said in a regulatory filing.
+The company will recognise $250 million to $350 million of the charges in the first quarter, it said in a regulatory filing.

 John Chambers, Cisco's veteran chief executive, blamed the cuts on global uncertainty and said he will use the savings to reinvest in profitable sectors like cloud computing and security.